Business tax reform and trends: survey views

 Views on the prospects for federal tax reform

-Note: The TTC/EY Tax Reform Business Barometer defines tax reform as legislation that substantially broadens the tax base or changes the tax rate for either corporate or individual taxpayers.
+Note: The TTC/EY Tax Reform Barometer defines tax reform as legislation that substantially broadens the tax base or changes the tax rate for either corporate or individual taxpayers.

-Important milestones in tax reform
+Important milestones and elements of tax reform

-There is a strong desire among policymakers, the business community and the public for a tax system that is simpler, more conducive to economic growth, and fairer.
-The chairmen of the House and Senate tax-writing committees have expressed their goal of achieving tax reform by 2014.
+There is a strong desire among policy-makers, the business community and the public for a tax system that is simpler, fairer and more conducive to economic growth.
+The chairmen of the House and Senate tax-writing committees originally set a goal of achieving tax reform by 2014.

-- Whether reform will be comprehensive, affecting both individual and corporate income taxes, or limited to business taxes, the corporate income tax or only the individual income tax
+- Whether reform will be comprehensive, affecting both individual and corporate income taxes, or limited to business taxes, the corporate income tax or the individual income tax

 Other tax policy issues